WilliamMurray-research/WilliamMurray-research/README.md

 I'm aiming to develop "correct" workflows and documentations, and get a "feel" for different paradigms and languages.
 As always, I am working from first principles; developing my own processes, as opposed to following the herd (which tends to be quite fickle).

-#### All projects are conducted as though they are a professional R&D engagement.

 ---

 ## Project Roadmap